-Prevent Improper Payments – Kathleen is an original cosponsor of H.R.
-2003, the Stopping Improper Payments to Deceased People Act, which directs the Social Security Commissioner to provide better information about deceased Social Security beneficiaries in order to ensure that the government does not continue making payments to deceased individuals.
-This bipartisan legislation is a common-sense way to prevent fraud and wasteful spending, protect taxpayer dollars, and ensure that benefits will be there for the people who need them.
+Prevent Improper Payments: Kathleen is an original cosponsor of H.R.
+2543, the Stopping Improper Payments to Deceased People Act, which directs the Social Security Commissioner to provide better information about deceased Social Security beneficiaries in order to ensure that the government does not continue making payments to deceased individuals.
+This bipartisan legislation is a common-sense way to prevent fraud and wasteful spending, protect taxpayer dollars, and guarantee that benefits will be there for the people who need them.

-MEDICAREMedicare ensures that millions of Americans, including 100,000 in our district alone, can continue to access affordable, high-quality health care services.
+MEDICAREMedicare allows millions of Americans, including 100,000 in our district alone, to access affordable, high-quality health care services.
 Kathleen will keep working to protect and improve Medicare so that it remains effective and financially secure for future generations.

 Ensure Access to High-quality, Affordable Healthcare: The Medicare program is the best tool we have to control rising healthcare costs and ensure that wealth and privilege are not prerequisites for quality medical care in America.
 Kathleen will work to keep it that way – by opposing efforts that would cut benefits, shift a greater share of costs onto beneficiaries, or convert Medicare to a privatized voucher system.